topper-123/Articles/New-interesing-data-types-in-Python3.rst

 New interesting data Structures in Python3
 ------------------------------------

 Python 3 is no longer a new version of Python.
 In fact, recently, it was celebrated that it's 3000 days old :).
-Pyrhon 3's uptake is also dramatically rising these days.
-I think it is therefore time to take a look at some data structures that Python 3 offers that are not available in Python 2.
+Python 3's uptake is also dramatically rising these days.
+I think it is therefore time to take a look at some data structures that Python 3 offers, but that are not available in Python 2.

 I will take a look at ``types.MappingProxyType``, ``types.SimpleNamespace`` and ``typing.NamedTuple``.

 ``types.MappingProxyType``
 -------------------------

-``types.MappingProxyType``[https://docs.python.org/3/library/types.html#types.MappingProxyType] is used as a read-only dict and was added in Python 3.3.
+``types.MappingProxyType`` [https://docs.python.org/3/library/types.html#types.MappingProxyType] is used as a read-only dict and was added in Python 3.3.

 That ``types.MappingProxyType`` is read-only means that it can't be directly manipulated.
 This is perfect it you're handing a dict over to a consumer, and you want to assure that the consumer is not unintentionally changing the original data.
 This in in practical use often very useful, as consumers changing passed-in data structures are often the most difficult to debug code.